 Soft side: 4-5/10; Firm side: 7-8/10

-It’s nearly impossible for a mattress to be 100% organic, but the ZenHaven is “as green as modern manufacturing will allow.”
+And while it’s nearly impossible for a mattress to be 100% organic, ZenHaven is “as green as modern manufacturing will allow.”
 Each layer in this mattress is made with all-natural materials that are free of toxins and chemical odors typically found in synthetic bedding foams.
 There is, however, a small amount of non-toxic, inorganic material used to convert natural latex from its liquid, tree-tapped form to its solid form.

-I've had some of the best nights sleep I've had in years"Heather
+I've had some of the best night's sleep I've had in years."Heather

 Medium-firm to firm: 7/10 (6/10 with European pillow-top option)